 Unnecessary steps in the project value chain, such as transforming or double-handling material.
 There are also a lot of coordination and administrative workflows on a construction project that can lead to double data entry: multiple signatures on forms, organizing field notes into a report, redundant daily logs, and forwarding emails with drawings and RFIs to the field, to name a few.

-Extra steps taken by people to accomplish their work as a result of inefficient processes.
+Extra steps are taken by people to accomplish their work as a result of inefficient processes.
 This includes time spent looking for a tool or file, as well as walking extra yards due to poor layout of the work area.

 Unnecessary movement of materials or equipment.
 This can involve movement from one jobsite to another, or from a yard to a material laydown area and then again to the actual work area.
 While this type of waste cannot be eliminated 100%, transportation should be minimized as it not only adds time to the whole construction process, but also exposes the material to handling damage.